durkinza/cdk-networkfirewall-l2/API.md

 > After implementing a network firewall with logging defaults in a testing environment, a user can define a standard of "normal traffic" for their environment and implement firewall rules and default actions to restrict traffic.

 A more obtrusive, but higher security approach could be:
 > When a parameter in an L2 construct is optional, where it would normally be required for an L1 construct, a default drop rule would be implied.
-This ensures traffic that is not specifically allowed is blocked, a user would need to define rules to allow the traffic that is expect in their environment.
+This ensures traffic that is not specifically allowed is blocked, a user would need to define rules to allow the traffic that is expected in their environment.

 For new policies, it would also be possible to mirror the defaults set for security groups, where a default action of drop is set, with a single stateless rule being set to allow all outbound traffic.
 This approach would require generating an entire set of Policy, Stateless group, and stateless rule.

 In any case a user can overwrite the default action(s) and create their own policies and rules as they see fit.
-Given the relatively small amount of code required to define the resources with default actions, I would opt to leave the code unopionionated for the first revision, as defaults can be specified in a later revision if needed.
+Given the relatively small amount of code required to define the resources with default actions, I would opt to leave the code unopinionated for the first revision, as defaults can be specified in a later revision if needed.

-#### Firewalls
+### Firewalls
 An ideal implementation would allow users to create firewall with minimal boiler plate.
 ```ts
 const policy = NetFW.FirewallPolicy.fromFirewallPolicyName(stack, 'MyNetworkFirewallPolicy', 'MyFirewallPolicy');